davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 # The End Goal

-I believe there is a large measure of mystery around network sockets.
-Many people have made them sound scary, and my goal is to prove that they aren’t that mysterious or complicated.
-I hope that in the end you are going to think about sockets as a simpler solution to a problem.
+I believe there is a large measure of mystery around sockets.
+Many people have made them sound scary over the years, and my goal is to prove that they aren’t that mysterious or complicated.
+I hope that in the end you are going to think about sockets as a simpler solution to a specific problem.

 Especially in embedded systems, where every byte counts.